Verdoso/Verdoso.github.io/content/post/xml-xslt-3-0-development-with-spring-boot-saxon-and-summer.md

 Now, let’s create a controller that fakes some business logic that returns some objects:

-The idea is that we will have an API, XsltDemoApi,
+The idea is that we will have an API, XsltDemoApi

 {{< gist Verdoso f2e927e8ba710a5a1194c6b1064ff3f0>}}

-, that calls a service, PojoService,
+that calls a service, PojoService

 {{< gist Verdoso 645e2062b2f1d7264b21b95333e2fbd9>}}